 How to Raise Funding for an AI Startup

-- Defensible moat beyond the model.
-If your product is a thin wrapper around GPT-4, it is not fundable.
+- A moat that goes beyond the model.
+If your product is a thin wrapper around GPT-4, nobody's writing a check.
 Investors want proprietary data, unique workflows, or deep domain expertise.

-- Revenue traction.
-Even at seed stage, investors expect $10K-50K MRR for AI startups.
-The bar has risen because AI tools can ship faster.
+- Revenue.
+Even at seed stage, investors expect $10K-50K MRR from AI startups.
+The bar went up because AI tools let you ship faster.

 - Capital efficiency.
-After the 2023-2024 spending spree, investors want to see lean operations.
-DeepSeek proved you do not need billions to build competitive AI.
+After the 2023-2024 spending binge, investors want lean operations.
+DeepSeek proved you don't need billions to build competitive AI.

-- Clear buyer.
-Who pays for this and why?
-Enterprise buyers with budget authority are preferred over individual consumers.
+- A clear buyer.
+Who pays and why?
+Enterprise buyers with real budget authority beat individual consumers every time.

 - Month 4-6: Raise pre-seed ($500K-2M) from angels and micro-VCs